Saar25/Amusic/README.md

 ### Server

+#### First time running the application
+If you run the application for the first time, you need to initialize the database using spring
+in the file `application.properties` under `resources` directory in `server` module,
+uncomment lines 16-18 under section `Database initialization`, then run the server, then comment them again
+this would make sure spring initializes the tables, and populate them with some initial data specified in data.sql

+#### otherwise

-After the database is up, you can run the server using either maven or docker
+After the database is up, you can run the server using maven

-Using maven:

 ```bash
 ./mvnw spring-boot:run -pl server
 ```

 ### Client

 And at last you can run the client using the following command